 So how is avoidance an example of negative reinforcement?
-It’s another way of making a behavior more likely to happen again later by removing something unpleasant now.
+It’s another way of making a behavior more likely to recur by removing something unpleasant now.
 That “something unpleasant” is anxiety, and the behavior likely to repeat is avoidance.
 So basically, the more someone with anxiety avoids, the more likely they’ll be to avoid more as time goes on.

 This avoidance deprives the person of the ability to learn that the feared situation might not be quite as bad as they anticipated.
 It makes them even more averse to the situation they’d been avoiding than before, thus making their anxiety worse.

 Escape conditioning is an example of how negative reinforcement, via avoidance, makes anxiety worse.
 Consider the example of someone in a crowded movie theater who starts to have a panic attack.
 They get the impulse to flee and leave the theater in the middle of the movie.
 Their panic climbs until they reach the doors, and then subsides once they’re outside.
 This decision, though understandable, conditions the person to feel worse panic the next time they’re in a similar crowded place, and will strengthen the urge to escape — hence the term “escape conditioning.”

 Don’t get caught in negative reinforcement’s vicious cycle!
 If drugs, alcohol, or avoidance are part of an anxiety problem for you or a loved one, seek out a consultation with a cognitive-behavioral therapist.
 Why this type of therapist?